 I first heard about this beauty in an article I read last year on little-known Jamaican waterfalls.
 I never thought it would be so easy to find until travel blogger Zoe featured it on her website, which I found by chance.
 The way she outlined her journey made it pretty easy to replicate.
-Thus, I inveigled my boyfriend and travel buddy to accompany me on Friday December 16th to find it.
+Thus, I inveigled a friend to accompany me on Friday December 16th to find it.

 Before we get into the article, subscribe for new adventures from Elle.